ManticoreGamesInc/platform-documentation/src/tutorials/github.md

     .core_backup/
     ```

+### Set the correct Attributes

+The Core Editor saves `.pbt` files with Linux line endings (LF) by default, to prevent git from changing the line endings to Windows (CRLF) and therefore give you a bunch of changes that you did not make each time, we are going to add a **.gitattributes** file to force the correct behavior.

+1. Create a new file and call it `.gitattributes`.

+2. Copy and paste the text below into the file:

+    ```sh
+    # Core saves .pbt files as LF by default
+    *.pbt text eol=lf
+    ```

 ### Make a Commit

 Once your Core Project has been added to GitHub desktop, any time you save changes to the project, the changed files should show up in the **Changes** tab.